cgross95/r-for-hpcc/episodes/parallelizing-r-code.Rmd

 ### The multicore backend

-In addition to a `multisession` plan, we can also utilize all of our cores with the `multicore` plan.
+In addition to a `multisession` plan, we can use the `multicore` plan to utilize all of our cores.
 Instead of starting multiple R sessions, `future` forks the main process into as many processes as specified workers.
 This generally has less overhead, and one major advantage is that all of the workers share the memory of the original process.
-In the `multisession` plan, each worker copied the bit of `x` it had to work on into new memory which can really add up for large inputs.
+In the `multisession` plan, each worker copied the part of `x` it had to work on into new memory which can really add up for large inputs.
 However, in the `multicore` case, since the memory is shared, it is not writable.

 Unfortunately, the `multicore` plan is less stable in GUI environments like RStudio.